Data Processing Agreement

 Definitions

-• Consent Data: Personal data processed through the eConsent platform in connection with the capture, certification, and verification of consumer consent, including but not limited to names, phone numbers, email addresses, IP addresses, device information, and session recordings.
+- Consent Data: Personal data processed through the eConsent platform in connection with the capture, certification, and verification of consumer consent, including but not limited to names, phone numbers, email addresses, IP addresses, device information, session recordings, MP4 video conversions of session recordings, SHA-256 cryptographic attestation hashes, consent template identifiers and versions, and language codes detected from consent disclosures.

 Scope and Purpose